Herefordshire Wedding Photographer

 With a gentle nudge

-from your Mum’s first sight of you in your wedding dress, to your Grandpa letting loose on the dancefloor,
+from your Mum’s first sight of you in your dress, to your grandpa letting loose on the dancefloor,

 and all those wonderful moments in between.

-I may give the occasional nudge to make sure you’re in the right light and ensure your photos are as awesome as you deserve.
+I may give the occasional nudge to make sure you’re in the right light and ensure your gallery is as awesome as you deserve.

 Inspired by